commercetools/merchant-center-application-kit/packages/application-shell/src/test-utils/README.md

 **Additional return values**

-Calling `renderApp` returns an object which contains all keys `react-testing-library`'s original `render` method contains, but also contains these additional entries:
+Calling `renderApp` returns an object which contains all keys `@testing-library/react`'s original `render` method contains, but also contains these additional entries:

 | Entry         | Type     | Description                                                                                                                                                                                                                                                                                                       |
 | ------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |